ropensci/roweb3/content/blog/2023-12-22-news-december-2023/index.md

 ### An older post about dependencies

 Do you know of the post ["Playing on the same team as your dependency"](https://www.tidyverse.org/blog/2022/09/playing-on-the-same-team-as-your-dependecy/) by Thomas Lin Pedersen?
-It's a take from the maintainer perspective, on how maintainers of reverse dependencies can help make the relationship two-ways.
+It's a take from the maintainer perspective, on how maintainers of reverse dependencies can help make the relationship a two-way one.

 ### Cliff notes about the cli package